You can't kill what's stronger

 Harvesters of Sorrow makes Mordekaiser look deceptively close to death.
 Iron Man shield converts a significant portion of the the ability power damage he does a shield, so with Harvesters of Sorrow up he has good resistance to damage.

 All this health and healing makes him a juggernaut, not a tank.
-If you need a tank there are better tank champions out there.
+If your team needs a tank there are better tank champions out there.
 However he works great as an off-tank to rotate in with the primary.

 For offence we need three Ability Power Quintessences and magic penetration.